cloud-elements/devportal/docs/elements/quickbooksonline/events.md

 ---
-heading: Quickbooks Online
+heading: QuickBooks Online
-seo: Events | Quickbooks Online | Cloud Elements API Docs
+seo: Events | QuickBooks Online | Cloud Elements API Docs
 title: Events
-description: Enable Quickbooks Online events for your application.
+description: Enable QuickBooks Online events for your application.
 layout: sidebarelementdoc
 breadcrumbs: /docs/elements.html
 elementId: 39
 elementKey: quickbooks
+apiKey: Client ID #In OAuth2 this is what the provider calls the apiKey, like Client ID, Consumer Key, API Key, or just Key
+apiSecret: Client Secret #In OAuth2 this is what the provider calls the apiSecret, like Client Secret, Consumer Secret, API Secret, or just Secret
+callbackURL: Redirect URI #In OAuth2 this is what the provider calls the callbackURL, like Redirect URL, App URL, or just Callback URL
 parent: Back to Element Guides
 order: 25
 ---